derlin/mantelo/README.md

 ## 💀 Exceptions

-If an error occurs during _authentication_, mantelo will raise an `AuthenticationException` with the `error` and `errorDescription` from Keycloak.
-All other exceptions are instances of `HttpException`.
+If the server returns a 401 Unauthorized during the _authentication_ process, mantelo will raise an `AuthenticationException` with the `error` and `errorDescription` from Keycloak.
+All other HTTP exceptions are instances of `HttpException`.

 Here are some examples: